Fulker History, Family Crest & Coats of Arms

 The surname Fulker was first found in Lincolnshire and Derbyshire where they were granted lands about the time of William the Conqueror.
 Historically, the Fulchers were known as the Champions of Burgundy and records were found of the name spelt Fulchere in Normandy (1180-1195).
 The name could have also been derived from the Ango-Saxon word "folgere", in other words a follower, an attendant, a free-man who did not have a house of his own.

-Important Dates for the Fulker family
+Early History of the Fulker family

 This web page shows only a small excerpt of our Fulker research.
 Another 168 words (12 lines of text) covering the years 1170, 1273, 1284, 1272, 1307, 1379, 1737, 1803, 1795, 1855, 1830, 1893, 1617 and 1690 are included under the topic Early Fulker History in all our PDF Extended History products and printed products wherever possible.